A wealth of information

 - Behaviour and Development

 Is my information safe?

-The Global Angelman Syndrome Registry is hosted by the Centre for Comparative Genomics at Murdoch University in Perth, Western Australia, who host a number of other patient registries.
+The Global Angelman Syndrome Registry is hosted by the Queensland University of Technology in Brisbane, who host a number of other patient registries.
 It has medical-grade security.
 All information we receive from you will be treated confidentially and will be encrypted and stored on a secure server.
-The Rare Disease Registry Framework incorporates several levels of security to protect against data loss and unauthorised access to registry information.
+The Trial Ready Registry Framework incorporates several levels of security to protect against data loss and unauthorised access to registry information.

 Any Registry data disseminated to the public domain will be aggregated and de-identified, as patient names, dates of birth and other information which could potentially lead to the identification of participants will be removed from the analysis and replaced with a unique identification number.
 Names and other potentially identifiable information will be linked to these unique identification numbers in a separate file stored on a secure computer terminal, on a separate database to any health data at the university.
 This process ensures that all data is potentially “re-identifiable” should the need occur.
 Only de-identified data will be made accessible to researchers who are granted permission through the Global Angelman Registry Governance Board.

 All requests for data go through the Data Curator to the Global Angelman Syndrome Registry Governance Board.
 The Governance board consists of a variety of stakeholders including a representative from the Foundation for Angelman Syndrome Therapeutics Australia, a parent representative and a number of other medical professionals from relevant disciplines.
 Your contact information will not be given to anyone without your consent.